According to marriage expert John Gottman, criticism is one of the best predictors of divorce. This doesn’t mean that everyone…

 The distraction of the screen has become prevalent in marriage today.
-It may be your smartphone, tablet, or computer, but the “ping” or the vibration notifying us that SOMETHING needs our attention or SOMEONE is waiting for a response beckons us.
 Like Dr. Pavlov’s dogs we are conditioned to respond and it hurts our connection with our spouse.

 Do you struggle with wanting to criticize your spouse?
 Almost all of us have either experienced criticism in our marriage, or observed it in our family of origin.